 These changes really do work if you stick with them.
-I and several people I know have used a low carb, high fat diet to completely reverse not only insulin resistance and prediabetes, but the symptoms of Type 2 diabetes as well.
+I and many of my readers and people I know have used a low carb, high fat diet to completely reverse not only insulin resistance and prediabetes, but the symptoms of Type 2 diabetes as well.

 I'm not saying you can reverse severe metabolic issues overnight.
 You have to have patience.
 It took years to develop metabolic health issues, and it may take years to reverse the damage.
 However, every change you make will help you feel better, and starting today is great step toward better health.